Start the Game in an Arena

 Begin the first Match under AME3.
 The familiar cadence of agile work continues, but now within a coherent Arena structure connected to the enterprise strategy.

-Entry Point 2.3 — Established Product without Agile and Lean Practices
+Entry Point 2.3: Established Product without Agile and Lean Practices

 2.3.1 Consider Starting a Successor of the Product

 Before transforming the existing organization, consider whether it is better to start a new Arena that builds a successor product (Entry Point 2.1).
 A successor approach avoids disrupting the existing operation and allows the new Arena to move fast without legacy constraints.
+This is the safer option in most cases.

 2.3.2 Only Continue If Reorganization of All Existing Roles Is Supported